tituslhy/NER/readme.md

-This is a project on named entity recognition using NLP techniques.
+This is a project on named entity recognition using HuggingFace's DistilBert model!